martialblog/opentelemetry-workshop/day1/10_Instrumentation/30_logs.md

 Named top-level fields of specific type and meaning

-* Timestamp, Time when the event occurred.
+* Timestamp: time when the event occurred
-* SeverityText, The severity text (also known as log level).
+* SeverityText: the severity text (also known as log level)
-* SeverityNumber, Numerical value of the severity.
+* SeverityNumber: numerical value of the severity
-* Body, The body of the log record.
+* Body: the body of the log record

 Existing log formats should be unambiguously mapped to this data model.